WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema-properties-the-data-schema.md

 #/properties/asset/properties/data#/properties/asset/properties/data
 ```

-An explanation about the purpose of this instance.
+An object that describes the asset and it's relationship to the user.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                       |